101 Pacific Avenue

 LBPL cardholders have access to public computers with internet, Microsoft Office, and printing.
 Access is on a first come basis and is limited to 60 minutes per day.

-Patrons at Main Library can send and print documents from any smartphone, tablet or laptop and pick them up in the Copy Center.
+Send and print documents from any smartphone, tablet or laptop and pick them up in the Copy Center at Main Library.
 Use one of the mobile apps or email your document to the printer.

 The Main Library has a meeting room and auditorium available on a rental basis.